 Magruder, 21 in 1865, was from Lebanon, Ky., and had enlisted at the age of 17 as a member of Gen. Buckner's Guard, an elite troop of Confederate cavalrymen who, astride their horses, could snatch quarters from the ground at a full gallop.
 Magruder later became a part of Gen. Albert Sidney Johnston's bodyguard and committed his first robbery by stealing \$1,200 from the dead and wounded on the battlefield at Shiloh.
-He murdered for the first time during the same period when he shot a Negro boy who had stolen \$2,000 in gold from Gen. Johnston's cavalry [Henry C. Magruder, Three Years in the Saddle, The Life and Confessions of Henry Magruder, 1865, p.9-11, 18].
+He murdered for the first time during the same period when he shot a Negro boy who had stolen \$2,000 in gold from Gen. Johnston's camp.
+After Johnston was killed at Shiloh, Magruder was transferred to John Hunt Morgan's cavalry [Henry C. Magruder, Three Years in the Saddle, The Life and Confessions of Henry Magruder, 1865, p.9-11, 18].